What Scuba Diving Panama ACTUALLY Looks Like

 Photo from Diving Contadora

-It's very tricky to get to, weather condition dependant, and from what I've heard, not as great as Coiba.
+It's very tricky to get to, weather condition dependent, and from what I've heard, not as great as Coiba.

 I would love to dive it on my next Panama visit, but I can only go off of what I’ve heard from locals as well as diving discussions online.